kappaYASU/sortkey_for_tex_system/README.md

 usktsorkey.c: C-source file of Sanskrit Sort key generator sktcode.tbl: Alphabet table for Sanskrit romanization.
 You can modify this table in accordance to the explanation in this file.
-Readme.rtf: This file
+Readme.rtf:
-sktsk: Binary file executable for MacOSX sktsk.exe: Binary file executable for Windows System

 2) Installation

-a) Compilation: "usktsortkey.c" does not need any special include file.
+a) Compilation: "sktsortkey.c" does not need any special include file.
 If you have standard C-compiler, for example gcc, you can easilly compile it.
 For example,

 $ gcc -o sktsk sktsortkey.c